 If you make 20 or more purchases with your card in a billing period, you’ll receive 20% more points on those purchases.

-Transfer your Membership Rewards points to eligible frequent traveler programs, such as British Airways Avios, Emirates Skywards, JetBlue TrueBlue, Choice Privileges Rewards, Hilton Honors and Starwood Preferred Guest.
+Transfer your Membership Rewards points to eligible frequent traveler programs, such as British Airways Avios, Emirates Skywards, JetBlue TrueBlue, Choice Privileges Rewards, Hilton Honors and Marriott Bonvoy.

 Use Membership Rewards points for some charges.

 For some types of spending — such as retail, dining and entertainment — you can pay for card charges with Membership Rewards points.

-You’ll have access to the American Express Global Assist Hotline and Roadside Assistance Hotline if you find yourself in a pinch on vacation.
-Complimentary car rental and travel accident insurance are also included.
+You’ll have access to the American Express Global Assist Hotline if you find yourself in a pinch on vacation.
+Complimentary car rental insurance is also included.

 Get free two-day shipping from various stores through ShopRunner.